ejgalvis/ejgalvis.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Digital Scholarship Specialist at NYU | Library Student at CUNY
+subtitle: Digital Scholarship Specialist at NYU | MLS Candidate at CUNY

 profile:
   align: left